isc-projects/kea/doc/sphinx/arm/install.rst

    User=admin
    Group=admin

 The most important step is to set the capabilities of the binaries.
-Refer to `man capabilities` to get more information.
+Refer to the operating system man page for `capabilities` for more information.

 .. code-block:: console